Changissnz/selfinterest/README.md

 the deceiver, and the backtracking connection to what is recognized as the innermost essence: deception in origin.
 The notion, any sentient being has the right to be deceptive by default, delivers powerful connotation, especially since said notion is a fact of the default in matters processed by data structures without the appropriate experience from reference.
+To know more and more, and the knowing still no use for guarantee what is next, in terms of movement, with the sentient being is limitation undefined and still existent.